 As it turns out, Atkins is building a reputation as a stray dog whisperer.
 In 2017, she found and reunited a missing Husky with his family.
 Just a week before finding Ratchet, Atkins and Grace also helped locate a second dog that had gone missing in the neighborhood.

 Naturally, it’s easier to foster happy reunions if the animal, like Ratchet, is microchipped.
-According to one recent study of missing pets, less than 22 percent of non-microchipped pets were ever reunited with their owners.
-However, if the animal is chipped — a relatively painless, one-time procedure offered by most vets for just $45 — those odds increased by 30 percent.
+According to one study, less than 22 percent of non-microchipped pets were ever reunited with their owners.
+However, if the animal is chipped — a relatively painless, one-time procedure offered by most vets for around $45 — those odds increased by 30 percent.
 We’re pretty sure Ratchet’s family is thankful they invested in his safe return!

 Watch the sweet video that Ratchet’s rescuer posted to YouTube below!